-Four weeks into the COVID-19 pandemic, and plenty has already been said about current consumer behaviors and immediate actions in the aftermath of most of the global shutdown.
-However, not much has been reported about the psychology of people; their fears, hopes, stress management, and maybe most importantly the way they view the future ahead.
+Four weeks into the COVID-19 pandemic and much has already been said about consumer behavior.
+However, not much has been reported about the psychology of people- their fears, hopes, stress management skills, and maybe, most importantly, the way they view the road ahead.

 So, what’s to come after this is all over?
 What ‘normal’ will consumers go back to?

-The following study was done across a multitude of industries, exploring the state of mind of those of us, sorry, all of us staying at home.
-It explores how this situation is impacting their discoveries, health, coping, education, and consumption patterns.
+The following study was done across many industries, exploring the state of mind of those of us, sorry, all of us staying at home.
+It explores how this situation impacts our discoveries, health, coping, education, and consumption patterns.
 Responses were captured from 1,000 U.S. based consumers, representative of the general population.

-When it comes to the concern of contracting Coronavirus, 66% reported being either concerned or really concerned.
-When asked how much stress and anxiety they had in their life right now, across all consumers, the average was 5.9 out of 10.
+When it comes to the concern of contracting Coronavirus, 66% of respondents reported being either concerned or really concerned.
+When asked about their mental health, consumers rated their stress and anxiety levels an average of 5.9 out of 10.

-Gatherings of Family and Friends followed by going to Restaurants & Bars were the two activities that respondents reported they would feel most comfortable to resume once health officials announce it is safe to go back.
+Gatherings of family and friends followed by going to restaurants and bars were the two activities that respondents reported they would feel most comfortable to resume once health officials announce it’s safe to do so.

-If your business involves any type of group setting, to the extent your business model allows it, explore options and offerings you can provide to younger audiences.
-Explore what you can offer for small groups events and gatherings.
+If your business involves a group setting, explore offerings you can provide to younger audiences, to the extent your business model allows it.
+Similarly, see what you can offer for small group events and gatherings.

-When we asked consumers if they think it is appropriate for brands to be advertising their products and services during this time of COVID-19, 61% thought it was appropriate, 32% felt ambivalent, and only 7% thought it was inappropriate.
-Perhaps this will evolve as people accept this lockdown and situation the longer it plays out.
+When we asked consumers if they think it is appropriate for brands to be advertising their products and services during this time, 61% thought it was appropriate, 32% felt ambivalent, and only 7% thought it was inappropriate.
+However, this is likely to evolve the longer the lockdown is in place.

-Consistent with this finding, when asked “What do you think are some of the best things brands can do for their customers at this time?”, approximately 35% of respondents wrote about a brand’s capability and willingness to offer products and services that fit within the price they can afford (e.g. lower prices, discounts, new offers, etc.), followed by 10% voicing the need for brands to have or develop delivery options.
+Consistent with these findings, when asked “What do you think are some of the best things brands can do for their customers at this time?” approximately 35% of respondents wrote about a brand’s capability and willingness to offer products and services that fit within the price they can afford (e.g. lower prices, discounts, new offers, etc.), followed by 10% voicing the need for brands to have or develop delivery options.

-Many of the remaining open-ended answers included themes around making sure the brands are having their products available, taking care of their employees, offering coupons, and providing good customer services.
+Many of the remaining open-ended answers included themes around making sure that brands have their products available, take care of their employees, offer coupons or discounts, and provide good customer service.

-Getting the optimal pricing and product offering has always been critical to any organization.
-As consumers have become much more sensitive, it is now more important than ever that consumer insights teams identify price sensitivity across various population segments and identify optimal offerings and attributions.
+Getting the optimal pricing and product offering has always been critical, but now more than ever.
+As consumers have become more sensitive, it is now crucial for consumer insights teams to identify price sensitivity across various population segments and identify optimal offerings and attributions.